 By Christine Tran, 2020 Get It Back Campaign Intern

-By law, stimulus checks can be reduced if someone owes child support.
+By law, the first stimulus check can be reduced if someone owes child support.
 However, as the married spouse of someone who owes child support, you will still get your portion of the stimulus check.
 Unfortunately, in some cases, people do not receive their stimulus payment because the entire stimulus check goes to their spouse’s child support debt.

 Want to check on the status of your payment?
 Use the IRS Get My Payment tool.

 Need help filing your taxes?
 Visit Code for America’s virtual Get Your Refund service or contact your local Volunteer Income Tax Assistance (VITA) or AARP Foundation’s Tax-Aide site to get free tax help from an IRS-certified volunteer.
 The deadline to file your taxes this year is May 17, 2021.

 NOTE: Due to the COVID-19 pandemic, many sites are closed for in-person services.
 Some may offer drop-off or virtual tax services to continue assisting people with safe tax preparation.
 Call your VITA or Tax-Aide site to see what services they provide.